How Mitogen Works¶

 Forking provides an excellent opportunity to tidy up the eventual Python interpreter, in particular, restarting it using a fresh command-line to get rid of the large base64-encoded first stage parameter, and to replace argv[0] with something descriptive.

-to point to the read end of the pipe, the
+After configuring its stdin to point to the read end of the pipe, the

-arguments are provided to this new execution of Python, and since stdin
+arguments are provided to this new execution of Python, and since stdin is

 connected to a pipe (whose write end is connected to the first stage), the